AwkwardlyProfessional/Musik/README.md

 # 🎵 Musik – A Beautiful Neumorphic Music Player in SwiftUI

-Musik is a visually rich, minimalistic music player app built using **SwiftUI**, showcasing a modern **Neumorphic UI design**, modular architecture, and clean animations.
-Designed as a Swift playground to explore UI/UX with performance and clarity.
+Musik is a visually rich, minimalistic music player app built using **SwiftUI**, showcasing a modern **Neumorphic UI**, modular architecture, and clean animations.
+Designed as a Swift playground to explore UI/UX with performance and clarity in mind.

 ---